1001hadi/react-sba-books/README.md

 ### This app will give ability of search for specific book to the users and by clicking on any book.they can find more information and summery of the book they select.

-### They also can keep their favorite book in their collection page and
+### They also can keep their favorite book in their collection page and it will stored in their local storage.

 # Build process: